FAST FACTS ›

 - In 2012, Forbes magazine ranked geology No. 7 on its list of top 15 most valuable college majors.

 - Our graduates have gone on to work for environmental agencies, energy and water authorities, and oil, gas and other mineral-producing industries.

-Earth is the only home we have.
-Thus, we must understand Earth’s natural processes and how they impact our society.
+Earth is the only home we have, so we must study and learn the Earth’s natural processes and how they impact our society.
 Environmental issues, water availability, energy resources, climate change and natural disasters all impact our health, our safety and our economy.
-Geology studies all of these issues plus traditional topics including rocks, minerals and fossils, which reveal information about Earth’s history and provide the raw materials that our society and technology are built upon.
-Geologists travel and work at field sites collecting data, and they also work in high-tech laboratories using advanced software and technology.
-Job opportunities are varied, and growth in earth science fields is projected to be strong in the years ahead.
-Clemson also offers a minor in geology.
+As a geology major at Clemson, you’ll study all of these issues plus traditional topics including rocks, minerals and fossils, which reveal information about Earth’s history and provide the raw materials that our society and technology are built upon.
+This degree is designed to help you develop quantitative skills, while familiarizing you with the topics, technologies and resources needed to follow a career path in the geosciences.
+Geologists’ career paths can range from traveling and collecting data at field sites to working in high-tech laboratories using advanced software and technology.